skoop7/Javascript/JS_Notes.md

 firstly var z will have value 10 instead of undefined and it will reflect in memory allocation later we x() function execution so local execution context will be created inside code execution block and inside callstack on top of the GEC(which is at bootom of call stack) x will be pushed and same process of memory allocation and code execution is happen in function x local context and when its done x will be pop out of the call stack. same for y.
 ```
-PASSING FUNCTION INSIDE FUNCTION or RETURN FUNCTION FROM FUNCTION CALLED AS FIRST CLASS FUNCTIONS.
+PASSING FUNCTION INSIDE FUNCTION or RETURN FUNCTION FROM FUNCTION CALLED AS FIRST CLASS FUNCTIONS.AND IT TREATED LIKE A VARIABLE.

 IIFE(Immediately invoked function expression) are also called as self invoking function.This is use for data privacy